-This guide includes information about the most important aspects of HIV treatment.
-It is written and reviewed by HIV-positive people and it uses everyday language to explain medical terms.
+It is written and reviewed by HIV positive people and it uses everyday language to explain medical terms.
+October 2019.

 Introduction

-- Do the drugs really work?
+- Does ART really work?

-- Does everyone need treatment?
+- Does everyone need ART?

 - CD4 and viral load: two essential blood tests